 Like Hydlide, The Legend of Valkyrie is a top-down RPG, though this one has more of an action focus.
 Your attacks are actually animated and the game controls well.
 It’s easy to move around and deal with enemies that spawn in to battle with you.
 This is vital, because the early game is characterized by a lot of grinding.
 Even if you go for a sturdy warrior type, you have very little health and attack power to start with.
 Basic enemies take two hits to kill and projectile-throwing foes can overwhelm and kill you in seconds.
 Casters also don’t start with good offensive magic and run out of MP for their healing spell quickly.

-I must have spent two hours just fighting enemies and gathering money before finally dealing with the game’s first real challenge, after which it opens up more and you gain the ability to sail around and explore an even larger landmass.
+I must have spent two hours just fighting enemies and gathering money before finally dealing with the game’s first real challenge.
+Afterwards it opens up more and you gain the ability to sail around and explore an even larger landmass.
 However, once there, the game dives straight back into grinding.
-I spent another few hours fighting monsters and seeking out equipment, leveled up several times, only to dive into the first dungeon and die in two hits from a projectile-throwing enemy that spawns in groups of four.
+I spent another few hours fighting monsters, seeking out equipment, and leveling up.
+Only to then dive into the first dungeon and die in two hits from a projectile-throwing enemy that spawns in groups of four.
 There was literally a part I could not cross because it was a 1-tile hallway where two foes spawned on both ends and both threw unavoidable projectile attacks that were a guaranteed kill.

 The game utilizes a save system with a lengthy password, but dying also respawns you on the first continent with some money and experience deducted.
 However, important defensive items can also be lost, meaning you get weaker the more often you fail.
 I ended up in this spiral of grinding enemies to get money to pay for sleeping at the inn so I could recover health and grind more.
 And after all that, I went back into that cave and still died in two hits.